nick-kanakis/Java_Questions/README.md

 > Finalizers & cleaners.

 Finalize() and clean() are methods that are called just before destroying an object.
+It is normally advised to release resources held by the object inside the finalize method.

+SOS: It is just a suggetion to the compiler.

 > Types of GC